 Whether you use just your eyes or a telescope, there is something truly humbling about seeing planets, the Milky Way, meteors, comets, or even deep sky objects.
 This experience is something that can easily be taken for granted.
 New research suggests that light pollution obscures the Milky Way from nearly 8 in every 10 people who live in North America.
-The video to the right illustrates varying levels of light pollution in one of the most populated states in the U.S.

 Here, in the heart of central Idaho, we see things differently.
-We’re come to acknowledge that this pristine night sky is part of our heritage and worth preserving for our children and future generations.
+We’ve come to acknowledge that this pristine night sky is part of our heritage and worth preserving for our children and future generations.
 It is to that end that we aim to create a Central Idaho Dark Sky Reserve.

 Our effort is the expression of a collective commitment by communities, private land owners, and public land managers to support the night sky experience.
 Together we will preserve and enhance our superior nighttime ambiance and its benefit for health, environment, and tourism.
 The Central Idaho Dark Sky Reserve will be the first of its kind in the United States and will set the standard for other communities to follow.
 Through this effort we hope to: